Wage: Overtime FAQs

 I was told that it is too expensive to hire an attorney to pursue overtime claims.
 Is it worth it to pursue an overtime pay claim?

-Wage: Overtime Attorney: At The Spitz Law Firm, we do not charge our clients anything upfront for overtime claims.
+Wage: Overtime Attorney: At Spitz, The Employee’s Law Firm, we do not charge our clients anything upfront for overtime claims.
 Moreover, the FLSA provides that employers that have failed pay overtime wages are liable to pay the employees’ attorneys’ fees should the employee prevail at trial.
 If our wage and hour attorneys do not recover for you, you don’t pay us at all.

 Can my boss avoid paying me overtime by getting me to sign a “flat” salary or pay agreement?